davenaylor/postie/readme.txt

 * All script, style and body tags are stripped from html emails.

 == CHANGELOG ==
+= 1.4.11.(2012.12.14) =
+* Fixed bug where having a colon in the subject caused the subject to get truncated
+* Added donation link to admin screen
+* Fixed bug where #img# captions with double-byte characters were not working
+* Fixed bug where default settings were corrupt
+* Fixed several bugs in tag detection logic
+* Fixed bug where non-base64 and non-quoted-printable sections were not converted to utf-8
+* Fixed bug where the end filter wasn't removed from the post
+* Add additional logging to attachment upload process
+* Changes to support WP 3.5

 = 1.4.10 (2012.12.11) =
 * Fixed warning when there is no subject
 * Removed all script and style tags from HTML content in place of XSS warning